Bogay/tranquil-pds/docs/install-kubernetes.md

 - s3-compatible object storage (minio operator, or just use a managed service)
 - the app itself (it's just a container with some env vars)

-You'll need a wildcard TLS certificate for `*.your-pds-hostname.example.com` — user handles are served as subdomains.
+You'll need a wildcard TLS certificate for `*.your-pds-hostname.example.com`.
+User handles are served as subdomains.

 The container image expects:
 - `DATABASE_URL` - postgres connection string